jeredw/advent2023/README.md

 ## Day 14

-I a really cool Smalltalk moment today.
+I had a really cool Smalltalk moment today.
 At one point while debugging something, I printed out a matrix (by highlighting some code and then selecting "Print it").
 This puts some blue text into the workspace.
 I happened to hover over this text and click it, and a window popped up showing the actual object!
 The text wasn't just... text.
 It was really the object, and acted as a link to an inspector to go look at it.
 Wild.

+## Day 15

+I wish I had a nice comprehensive reference for Squeak's collections library.
+The Browser is just too confusing sometimes, especially since there are no docs or types and have to just read the code for each method to see what it does.

+Today I wanted to find the first index matching a predicate in a collection, so I went poking through `SequenceableCollection`.
+It has a whole circus of cool utilities, like `atWrap:` (wrapping indexing), `combinations:atATimeDo:` (iterating over combinations), and `changeOfChangesInSlopes:` (honestly not sure).
+Surprisingly though, I couldn't find what I wanted, so I just wrote a loop using `withIndexDo:` like a cave man.

+Belatedly, I went back and found `findFirst:`, which makes a ton of sense and probably comes up more often than `changeOfChangesInSlopes:`.